vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 ## Usage Outside Components

 Updating usage outside of components should be simple as long as you're careful to _not use a store outside of functions_.
-Here is an example of using the store in a `vuex-router` hook:
+Here is an example of using the store in a Vue Router navigation guard:

 ```ts
 // Vuex